Sanusihassan/flex-system/readme.md

   </div>
 ```

-By default when using flex-system, flex items are defined to shrink if there is no space available, if you want to specify that flex items should not shrink use the `..noshrink-each` class with a _**flex row**_ containers or _**flex column**_ containers or `.noshrink` with a flex item.
+By default when using flex-system, flex items are defined to shrink if there is no space available, if you want to specify that flex items should not shrink use the `.noshrink-each` class with a _**flex row**_ containers or _**flex column**_ containers or `.noshrink` with a flex item.
 ```html
   <div class="flex-column noshrink-each">
     <div>flex item</div>